Quantum chaos and macroscopic realism as no-signaling in time: Introduction

-According to macrorealism, ``a measurement does not change the outcome statistics of a later measurement".
-This is the no-signalling in time statement \cite{KoflerBrukner2013}.
-Its violation immediately implies that Bob's unconditional (when Alice does not measure) and conditional probability (when Alice measures) distributions are different.
+According to macrorealism, ``a measurement does not change the outcome statistics of a later measurement" and is the no-signalling in time statement \cite{KoflerBrukner2013}.
+Its violation immediately implies that Bob's unconditional (when Alice does not measure) and conditional probability (when Alice does measure) distributions are different.

 Let $P(b,a;t_\beta,t_\alpha)$ be the joint probability distribution for Alice's and Bob's measurements described above.
 Here $b$ is Bob's outcome and $a$ is Alice's; $t_\beta, t_\alpha$ serve as parameters of the distribution, highlighting respective measurement times.
 Further, we define $ P_B(b ; t_\beta) $ as the unconditional probability for Bob's measurement of eigenvalue $b$ at $t_\beta$ and $P_C(b;t_\beta, t_\alpha)$ as the conditional probability for the same.
 It follows from the definition that